Wochy reflects on NHL career on 100th birthday

 Wochy came one goal from winning a Stanley Cup and reaching the pinnacle of the sport.

 The following season, Wochy was a casualty of NHL players returning from the service after World War II and subsequently lost his job.
-He became a teammate of a young Gordie Howe, who was making his professional debut with the USHL's Omaha Knights.
+He became a teammate of a young Gordie Howe, who was making his professional debut with the Omaha Knights of the USHL.

 Unfortunately, it was Howe who took Wochy's spot at right wing with Detroit.
 Wochy, who played 49 games his rookie season, played five more games with Detroit in 1946-47, and that was it for his NHL career.

 Team photo of the Philadelphia Rockets from the 1948-49 AHL season.
 Top row L-R: Wally Kilrea (coach), Bill Hartsburg, Rudy Brodeur, Eric Prentice, Harry Pidhirny, Ken Kilrea, trainer Lefty Jordan, Larry Archambeault, Mike Narduzzi, Steve Wochy, Charlie Krager, Max Kaminsky (general manager).
 Seated L-R: Rusty Waldriff, Sam Mulholland, Floyd Perras, captain Phil Hergesheimer, Don Dougall, Wally Stefanie, John Mahaffy.
 The Rockets finished 10th that season and missed the playoffs.
-Photo taken at Philadelphia Arena in Philadelphia, Pennsylvania, USA.
+Photo taken at Philadelphia Arena in Philadelphia.
 Photo credit: Hockey Hall of Fame

-For the rest of his career, Wochy became a solid player in the American Hockey League with the Indianapolis Capitals, Philadelphia Rockets, Cleveland Barons, and Buffalo Bisons, scoring 248 goals in 547 games.
+For the rest of his career, Wochy became a solid player in the American Hockey League with the Indianapolis Capitals, Philadelphia Rockets, Cleveland Barons and Buffalo Bisons, scoring 248 goals in 547 games.
 With the Barons, Wochy won two Calder Cup titles and was named an AHL First-Team All Star in 1951-52 when he had 78 points (37 goals, 41 assists) in 68 games.

 He hung up his skates for good after the 1954-55 season.
-Wochy played in 54 regular season NHL games and scored 19 goals and 20 assists for 39 points.
-In six Stanley Cup playoff games, he had one assist.
+Wochy had 39 points (19 goals, 20 assists) in 54 regular-season NHL games and one assist in six Stanley Cup playoff games.

 Today, Wochy feels a little bitter toward Jack Adams, who he feels never gave him a real shot at becoming an NHL player.